dibyendumajumdar/simpledbm/simpledbm-docs/docs/overview.rst

 It is meant to be used by people interested in building their own Database Engines on top of RSS.

-To provides users with a simplified API, two additional modules are available.
+To provides users with a simplified API, three additional modules are available.

 The first one is the SimpleDBM TypeSystem module, which adds support